 Marilyn and Me (1991)

-Made for TV in 1991, this movie about the affair between Monroe and writer Robert Slatzer boasts a performance by Susan Griffiths, one of the few Marilyn Monroe impersonators with a SAG card.
-A native of Utah, her resemblance to the star was first noted when she was only 17 years old – and didn’t even know who Marilyn was.
-After moving to California, she entered a lookalike contest (and only got 2nd prize), which led to photo shoots and work in a series of Japanese hotel commercials.
-Soon, being a Marilyn impersonator was a full-time gig, but she vowed to give up after starring in Marilyn and Me.
-Didn’t work out that way, though – Griffiths would go onto to play Marilyn on shows like Quantum Leap, Cybill, TimeCop, Nip/Tuck and Curb Your Enthusiasm, as well in the movie Pulp Fiction.
+Made for TV in 1991, this movie about the affair between Monroe and writer Robert Slatzer boasts a performance by Susan Griffiths, one of the few Monroe impersonators with a SAG card.
+A native of Utah, her resemblance to the star was first noted when she was only 17 – and didn't even know who Marilyn was.
+After moving to California, she entered a lookalike contest (winning only 2nd prize), which led to photo shoots and work in a series of Japanese hotel commercials.
+Soon being a Marilyn impersonator was a full-time gig, but she vowed to give up after starring in Marilyn and Me.
+Didn't work out that way, though – Griffiths would go onto to play Marilyn on shows like Quantum Leap, Cybill, TimeCop, Nip/Tuck and Curb Your Enthusiasm, as well in the movie Pulp Fiction.

 This CBS miniseries starring Poppy Montgomery (who would later be known for her starring role in TV's Without a Trace) was based on the 700-page best-selling novel by prolific author Joyce Carol Oates.
 To date Oates has written nearly 40 novels but stated in an interview that she thought Blonde would be one of the two she'd remain best known for.
 Less a factual retelling of Marilyn's life than a frightening psychological portrait of a woman plagued by inner demons and exploited by Hollywood and the culture at large, it grants 'Norma Jean' a depth and sadness at odds with the bubbly 'Marilyn' persona.
 The novel also buys into one of the many conspiracy theories about the death of Marilyn, though in the interest of avoiding spoilers, we'll refrain from saying more.
 In addition to the American mini-series, as of last May plans were underway to make an Australian feature film based on the book with Naomi Watts slated to play Marilyn.